ioustamora/datamesh/examples/README.md

 ```

 ### 📁 restore.sh
-Restore files from DFS using a backup key file.
+Restore files from DataMesh using a backup key file.

 ```bash
 # Restore all files from backup